 We are Chestnut Nursery

-Chestnut Nursery is a commercial garden plant nursery growing annual bedding, perennials, climbers, shrubs, grasses, bamboos, ferns, herbs, conifers, fruit trees and exotics that are suited to the local area for sale to our ever expanding customer base at our Nursery site in Kingland Road (on the edge of Poole Park).
-Also available are compost, pots and honey with the addition of coal, logs and Christmas trees in the winter.
+Chestnut Nursery is a commercial garden plant nursery growing annual bedding, perennials, climbers, shrubs, grasses, bamboos, ferns, herbs, conifers, fruit trees and exotics that are suited to the local area for sale to our ever-expanding customer base at our Nursery site in Kingland Road (on the edge of Poole Park).
+Also available are composts, pots and all manner of gardening sundries.
+Our knowledgeable and welcoming staff are always on hand to help.

 The volunteers help in all aspects of the Nursery, from potting up, plant care and rotation and working in the shop